coverdark/dcam_demo_code/README.md

 # DCAM_demo
 Demo code for a clustering-based aggregation model (DCAM).

-DCAM demo.ipynb demonstrates details of the corresponding DCAM paper.
+DCAM_demo.py demonstrates details of the corresponding DCAM paper.
 This code is implemented by TensorFlow.

 Because the datasets are a little large, we do not upload them to Github.